 Only 13 banks account for 93% of the fines levied, proving that there are indeed some reliable banks out there.
 Most of this staggering sum relates to the crisis itself, in particular how some bad apples lied to both investors and “sub-prime” borrowers.
 What’s interesting, though, is that other charges include violating sanctions against rogue states, assisting tax evaders and rigging financial markets – even after 2010.

-In some cases, banks committed outright fraud against their own customers, in others, they failed to report suspicious transactions that may have been linked to drug smuggling.
+In some cases, best banks that are nationwide committed outright fraud against their own customers, in others, they failed to report suspicious transactions that may have been linked to drug smuggling.
 Thousands of people lost their homes due to foreclosures based on effectively forged documents.

 All this isn’t meant to scare you off banking completely; the best banks in the U.S don’t rip people off.
 Here at ProMoneySavings, it’s our mission to give you the best guidance possible, and we feel that an organization that has bent the rules in one case might well do so again.
 A few banks that might otherwise have snagged one of our top spots have therefore been excluded on the basis of prior scandals.

 The Best National Banks in the U.S.A.
 Are all FDIC Members

 American consumers are relatively well-protected when it comes to retail banking and, although rolling back some financial regulations enacted after 2008 is being discussed at the political level, the man in the street is unlikely to be directly affected by this.